Description:

 Let’s build and execute the “updateDBFieldValueDef” example.

 - Click the “updateDBFieldValue” step to configure its “Required” properties.
-Provide a name to the step.
+Provide a name for the step.
 Select the connection string from the drop-down list.
-Provide a table name.
+Provide the table name.
 Provide the field name and the new value.
-Define the SQL search condition referring to the field name and the criteria.
+Define the SQL search condition by referencing the field name and the corresponding criteria.
+Click the Save button.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

-- Click on the “updateDBFieldValue” step to configure its “Advanced” properties.
-Provide a different DB name (other than FlowWright) that exists on the same connection string, if required.
-By default, the step will connect to the FlowWright database.
+- Click the “updateDBFieldValue” step to configure its “Optional” properties.
+If required, provide a different DB name (other than FlowWright) that matches the connection string.
+By default, the step connects to the FlowWright database.
+Click the Save button.

-- Save the process definition, create a new instance, and execute.
+- Save the process definition, create a new instance, and execute it.
 Render the process instance.
-Click on the process step to view the properties.
+Click the process step to view its properties.
 The step should update the DB field.

-For reference, the DB field value (External User Email) before the change.
+- For reference, the DB field value (External User Email) before the change is included here.

-For reference, the DB field value (External User Email) after the change.
+- For reference, the DB field value (External User Email) after the change is included here.

 Definition Sample: